Announcing Tina: an open-source site-editor

 With our mission in mind, some people from our team have started a side-project that we’re excited to make public today, TinaCMS.

 If you’re logged into a site using Tina, you’ll see a floating edit icon as you browse.
-Click that icon to pop open the sidebar, edit content and see updates in real-time.
+Click that icon to edit content and update your site in real-time.

 Why did we do this?